ArtifexSoftware/MuPDF.NET/docs/api/document.rst

     * If *stream* is given, then the document is created from memory and, if not a PDF, either *filename* or *filetype* must indicate its type.
     * If *stream* is `null`, then a document is created from the file given by *filename*.
 Its type is inferred from the extension.
 This can be overruled by *filetype.*

-    :arg string fileName: A UTF-8 string or *pathlib* object containing a file path.
+    :arg str,pathlib filename: A UTF-8 string or *pathlib* object containing a file path.
 The document type is inferred from the filename extension.
 If not present or not matching :ref:`a supported type<Supported_File_Types>`, a PDF document is assumed.
 For memory documents, this argument may be used instead of `filetype`, see below.

-    :arg bytes stream: A memory area containing a supported document.
+    :arg bytes,bytearray,BytesIO stream: A memory area containing a supported document.
 If not a PDF, its type **must** be specified by either `filename` or `filetype`.

-    :arg string filetype: A string specifying the type of document.
+    :arg str filetype: A string specifying the type of document.
 This may be anything looking like a filename (e.g. "x.pdf"), in which case MuPDF uses the extension to determine the type, or a mime type like *application/pdf*.
 Just using strings like "pdf"  or ".pdf" will also work.
 May be omitted for PDF documents, otherwise must match :ref:`a supported document type<Supported_File_Types>`.

-    :arg Rect rect: a rectangle specifying the desired page size.
+    :arg rect_like rect: a rectangle specifying the desired page size.
 This parameter is only meaningful for documents with a variable page layout ("reflowable" documents), like e-books or HTML, and ignored otherwise.
 If specified, it must be a non-empty, finite rectangle with top-left coordinates (0, 0).
 Together with parameter *fontsize*, each page will be accordingly laid out and hence also determine the number of pages.

     :arg float width: may used together with *height* as an alternative to *rect* to specify layout information.